-Board of Equalization Hearings will begin on October 3, 2023.
+Board of Equalization Hearings began on Oct.
+3, 2023.
 Hearing Dates and Times will be sent to the mailing address on your appeal submission.

 Board members hear appeals from Island County taxpayers in response to decisions made by the Island County Assessor's Office.
 Appeals can be for Real Property Valuation, Personal Property Valuation and Current Use or Senior/Disabled Exemption Determination.
 The BOE does not determine the amount of taxes owed by a person or entity.